THE KEYS TO FINDING YOUR PATH

 2. Find the Connections

 Now, look over your answers, seeing the overview of your passions, skills, talents and values.
 Can you find places where they overlap?
 These can be indications of your purpose.

 Once you have a stronger sense of your purpose, the next step is to manifest it in your life.

 1. Start small

 Change can begin slowly and start with small steps.
 I believe it is always important to remember that living our ikigai can continue to occur on a small scale, even within our social circle and community.
-As long as you feel that what you are doing makes a difference and helps others, you are living you ikigai.
+As long as you feel that what you’re doing is making a difference and helping others, you are living your ikigai.

 2. Learn more about your areas of interest

 - Volunteer at something you love

 - Talk to others who have experience and expertise in the area